How to Enter Sequential Dates Across Multiple Sheets in Excel

 Using Excel formula to enter sequential dates across sheets

-2. Using VBA Macro to Get Sequential Dates Across Sheets in Excel
+Method 2 – Using VBA Macro to Generate Sequential Dates Across Sheets

-In this section, we shall use a VBA code to get sequential dates across sheets in Excel.
-We will explain two examples here.
-The first one is entering sequential dates in a single cell across sheets.
-Another one is to enter sequential dates in a range of cells across sheets.
+In this section, we’ll utilize a VBA code to create sequential dates across multiple sheets in Excel.
+We’ll cover two examples: entering sequential dates in a single cell across sheets and entering them in a range of cells.

 2.1 Entering Sequential Dates in a Single Cell Across Sheets